How to Set Parental Controls on Google Chrome in 2024

 Quick summary of the best parental controls for Google Chrome:

 • 🥇1.
-Qustodio — Best overall parental control app for Google Chrome in 2024 (feature-rich & easy to use).
+Qustodio — Best parental control app for Chrome (feature-rich & easy to use).

 • 🥈2.
-Norton Family — Good parental control app for Google Chrome with excellent web supervision.
+Norton Family — Good parental control app with excellent web supervision.

 • 🥉3.
-Bark — Great for monitoring your child’s social media accounts on Google Chrome.
+Bark — Great for monitoring your child’s social media accounts.

 How to Set Up & Configure Google’s Parental Controls (Step-By-Step Guide)